Updated June 10, 2026 by europeexplored

 Categories: Denmark, Nature, Sights, Virtual Travel

-by europeexplored
+Updated June 10, 2026 by europeexplored

-Miniatur Wunderland – the world’s largest model railway in Hamburg, Germany Updated: October 27, 2020 | By Claire | More In Hamburg, Germany there is the largest model railway in the world.
-It’s called the Miniature Wonderland and occupies an entire floor in a former warehouse in the district of Speicherstad.
-Sophisticated giant size yard […]
+In Hamburg, Germany there is the largest model railway in the world.
+It is called the Miniature Wonderland and occupies an entire floor in a former warehouse in the Speicherstadt district.
+The sophisticated giant layout is surrounded by realistic-looking cityscapes of Hamburg and other places of interest from around the world.
+The Sections and Detailed […]

 Tags: 365-days, adult-admission, alps, bank-holidays, europe-longest-model-railway, germany, germany-hamburg, giant-size, hamburg, hamburg-germany, miniatur-wunderland, minute-intervals, modelers, places-of-interest, railway, real-situation, sailing-ship, saturdays, scandinavia, six-sections, southern-germany, wild-animals, wonderland, world-largest-model-railway

-Categories: Amusement and Theme Parks, Germany
+Categories: Amusement and Theme Parks, Cities, Germany, Sights

-by europeexplored
+Updated June 19, 2026 by europeexplored

-Kronborg Castle in Denmark – the place of William Shakespeare’s famous tragedy Hamlet Updated: May 18, 2020 | By Claire | 2 Replies More If you take the ferry from Helsingør to Helsinborg, it’s hard to miss the fortified castle of Kronborg at the coast.
-It became famous mainly because its corridors and rooms were […]
+Updated: May 18, 2020 | By Claire | 2 Replies More If you take the ferry from Helsingør to Helsinborg, it is hard to miss the fortified castle of Kronborg at the coast.
+It became famous mainly because its corridors and rooms were used for William Shakespeare tragedy Hamlet.
+It is known as Elsinor in […]

 Tags: castle, centuries, corridors, denmark, elsinor, england, hamlet, italy, kronborg, kronborg-castle, northern-europe, palace, renaissance-castle, renaissance-castles, scandinavia, tourists, tragedy, unesco, william-shakespeare, world-heritage-sites